 Bruce Brumberg, the editor-in-chief of myStockOptions.com, explains the securities laws and regulations you need to know to stay out of trouble with the SEC, with a focus on insider trading, 10b5-1 plans, Rule 144, and Section 16.

 Running Time: 13:58

-This is the first year-end season when taxpayers with stock compensation must consider the changes introduced in 2018 by the Tax Cuts & Jobs Act.
-This podcast summarizes how those changes affect your year-end planning, along with strategies that apply every year-end.
+Employees who have stock compensation must consider the tax changes made by the Tax Cuts & Jobs Act.
+This podcast summarizes how those changes affect year-end planning, along with strategies that apply every year-end.

 Running Time: 8:34